NovelService/Report/README.md

 5. Validate input URL format [NovelRest#4](https://github.com/NovelService/NovelRest/issues/4)
 6. Add suffix to docker images [NovelRest#5](https://github.com/NovelService/NovelRest/issues/5) [NovelWorker#8](https://github.com/NovelService/NovelWorker/issues/8)

-I plan to have the project serve as an example of how all the aspects of CI/CD, docker, cloud are used in combination.
-There are many tutorials and examples available for a single of those steps, but complete projects are far in between.
+I plan to have the project serve as an complete example of how to develop cloud native.
+There are many tutorials and examples available which dive into a single aspect, but complete projects are far in between.